jeffmur/MMM-GoogleAssistant/README.md

 - `debug` - turn on/off debug mode.

 - `hotword` - The hotword you wish to detect.
-The available hotwords are "porcupine", "bumblebee", "grasshopper", "terminator, and "hey edison"

 - `sensitivity` - Override default sensitivity value
     * Value could be within a range from `0.0` to `1.0`.
     * Default sensitivity values is 0.7

-- `notification` - notification name to emit when the hotword is detected.
-[Preconfigured for AMk2 activation.]

-- `parameters` - payload to send with your notification.
-[Preconfigured for AMk2 activation].

  ### Notifications
  MMM-GoogleAssistant can receive notification for start or stop listening based on user login events from [MMM-ProfileSwitcher](https://github.com/jeffmur/MMM-ProfileSwitcher)